 '''

+optional arguments:

+-h, --help

+show this help message and exit

+-f, --force

+Force processing even when result files already exist

+and are newer than inputs (default: False)

+-n NAME, --vcfname NAME

 File name of the input VCF files which must exist in

 each of the sample directories (default: var.flt.vcf)

 -1 EDGE_LENGTH, --edge_length EDGE_LENGTH

-The length of the edge regions in a contig, in which
+The length of the edge regions {\bf in} a contig, {\bf in} which

 all SNPs will be removed. (default: 500)

 -w WINDOW_SIZE, --window_size WINDOW_SIZE

 The length of the window in which the number of SNPs

 should be no more than max_num_snp. (default: 1000)

 -m MAX_NUM_SNPs, --max_snp MAX_NUM_SNPs

 The maximum number of SNPs allowed in a window.

 (default: 3)

--q OUT_GROUP, --out_group OUT_GROUP
+-g OUT_GROUP, --out_group OUT_GROUP

 Relative or absolute path to the file indicating

 outgroup samples, one sample ID per line. (default:

-None)

 -v 0..5, --verbose 0..5

 Verbose message level (0=no info, 5=lots) (default: 1)

+--version

 show program's version number and exit

---version

 '''